 Avoiding dairy products is not the answer to lactose intolerance.
 Dietary therapy includes:

-- Choose lactose-free varieties where possible.
+1. Choosing lactose-free varieties where possible.

 For a full description of all of the foods that can be enjoyed on a lactose-free diet, you should consult an Accredited Practising Dietitian who specialises in gastrointestinal nutrition.
-Find out more about making an appointment to see a dietitian.

 For expert dietitian advice, please book an appointment with one of the Shepherd Works dietitians on +613 9890 4911, or click here to submit an appointment enquiry online.